A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Atomic number dependence of muon-to-electron conversion

 \subsubsection{Combining electron scattering and muonic X-ray measurements}

-In order to combine measurements of nuclear charge distribution obtained by electron scattering and muonic X-rays we use the method developed by Barrett \cite{Barrett1970}.
+To combine measurements of nuclear charge distribution obtained from electron scattering and muonic X-rays we use the method developed by Barrett \cite{Barrett1970}.
 Electron scattering experiments derive information on the nuclear charge distribution from the energy and angular distribution of the scattered electron, mapping the momentum transfer of the electron to the Fourier transform of the charge distribution \cite{deVries1987}.
 These treatments typically keep only the first term in the $q^2$ expansion.

 Muonic X-ray experiments use the energy of X-rays emitted in the atomic cascade of muonic atoms to determine the size and shape of the nucleus.
 Due to the strong overlap of the muon wavefunction with the nucleus, the energy of the $3D-2P$ and $2P-1S$ transitions is highly sensitive to nuclear size parameters.
-Analysis of the hyperfine structure allows the model-dependent determination of permanent quadrupole charge distributions.
+Analysis of the hyperfine structure allows for the (model-dependent) determination of permanent quadrupole charge distributions.
+This method typically provides a more precise measurement of the quadrupole deformation of nuclei than electron scattering experiments.

 While for light nuclei the $2P-1S$ transition energy of a muonic atom can be matched to a single mean square radius $\left\langle r^2\right\rangle$, this is not true for heavier nuclei, where nuclear distributions with the same RMS radius can generate quite different transition energies.
-Barrett\cite{Barrett1970} introduced a different moment, shared by all nuclear distributions yielding the same transition energy.
+Barrett \cite{Barrett1970} introduced a different moment, shared by all nuclear distributions, yielding the same transition energy.
 The Barrett moment is defined as:

 where $k$ and $\alpha$, which are $Z$-dependent, are given in \cite{Barrett1970}.